ku-sldg/plih/_simple/2-Testing-AE.md

   arbitrary = genNum
 ```

-Of course our arbitrary values of `AE` are not so arbitrary as they will only include number values ranging from 0 to 100.
-We need some terms that involve `Plus` and `Minus` if our intent is testing an interpreter.
+Our arbitrary values of `AE` are not arbitrary as they will only include number values ranging from 0 to 100.
+We need terms that involve `Plus` and `Minus` if our intent is testing an interpreter.

 Let's start with `Plus` and think about how we might generate arbitrary terms.
 The simplest approach is to generate `Plus` terms over arbitrary numbers: